ashpursglove/ashs-modbus-tool/README.md

 - **Chaos Mode™**
   Writes random values everywhere!
 For when you want to leave a permanent emotional imprint on a site

+# License

+MIT License.
+Use it, modify it, ship it, break it — just don’t blame me when you bring down the whole site!

 ---